Craig Yeast

-Craig Nelson Yeast (born November 20, 1976) is an American gridiron football coach and former player.
-He is the head football coach at Kentucky Wesleyan College, a position he has held since December 2018.He now is the head coach of the Mercer County Titans.
-Yeast played professionally as a wide receiver and kick returner in National Football League (NFL) with the Cincinnati Bengals and the New York Jets and in the Canadian Football League (CFL) with the Hamilton Tiger-Cats and Saskatchewan Roughriders.
-He played college football at the University of Kentucky.
+Craig Nelson Yeast (born November 20, 1976) is an American football coach and former player who is the head football coach at Mercer County Senior High School in Harrodsburg, Kentucky.
+He is the former head coach at Kentucky Wesleyan College.
+Yeast played professionally as a wide receiver and kick returner in the National Football League (NFL) with the Cincinnati Bengals and the New York Jets and in the Canadian Football League (CFL) with the Hamilton Tiger-Cats and Saskatchewan Roughriders.
+He played college football for the Kentucky Wildcats.

-High school career
+Early life

 Yeast played quarterback and running back for Harrodsburg High School in Harrodsburg, Kentucky.
-Harrodsburg High School merged with Mercer County Senior High School in 2006.
+The school merged with Mercer County Senior High School in 2006.